Francis Godolphin, 2nd Earl of Godolphin

 Francis Godolphin, 2nd Earl of Godolphin, PC (3 September 1678 – 17 January 1766), styled Viscount Rialton from 1706 to 1712, was an English courtier and politician who sat in the English and British House of Commons between 1695 and 1712, when he succeeded to the peerage as Earl of Godolphin.
 Initially a Tory, he modified his views when his father headed the Administration in 1702 and was eventually a Whig.
 He was a philanthropist and one of the founding governors of the Foundling Hospital in 1739.

 Early life

 Godolphin, the only child of Sidney Godolphin, 1st Earl of Godolphin, was born in Whitehall, London, on 3 September 1678, and baptised the same day.
 His mother, Margaret Godolphin (née Blagge), died six days later on 9 September.
-John Evelyn, who had been her most intimate acquaintance, transferred his friendship to her infant son, took general charge of his education, and continued to further his welfare as he grew.
-Godolphin was educated at Eton College, and at King's College, Cambridge, where he took an M.A. degree in 1705.
+John Evelyn, her most intimate acquaintance, transferred his friendship to her infant son, took general charge of his education, and continued to further his welfare as he grew.
+Godolphin was educated at Eton College and King's College, Cambridge, earning an M.A. degree in 1705.